 Trailer Tire Torque Specs(For All Trailer Types)

 When it comes to towing a trailer, many people focus on the weight rating, hitch strength, and brake systems.
 While these are critical, one often-overlooked factor is the torque specification of the trailer’s wheel lug nuts.
-Proper trailer tire torque is essential for safety, preventing wheel separation, uneven tire wear, and potential accidents on the road.

 Trailer Tire Torque Specs